EB-1A and EB-1B first preference visas for specialists

 |Published material in professional publications written by others about the applicant’s work in the academic field|

 |Participation, either on a panel or individually, as a judge of the work of others in the same or allied academic field|

 |Original scientific or scholarly research contributions in the field|

 |Authorship of scholarly books or articles (in scholarly journals with international circulation) in the field|

 Since visas of the EB-1 category are private cases of an employment-based immigration visa, the visa-approval stages are uniform and are linked here.

 The more benefit the visa offers, the more requirements an applicant has to meet.
-The American Corporate Services Law Offices Inc. specialists in San Francisco, San Diego, Sacramento have the resources, competence, knowledge, and experience to provide expert advice on the selecting a client's best way of immigration to the States and to assist clients successfully throughout the entire process.
+The ACS Law Offices, Inc. specialists in San Francisco, San Diego, Sacramento have the resources, competence, knowledge, and experience to provide expert advice on the selecting a client's best way of immigration to the States and to assist clients successfully throughout the entire process.